 GeneCards Summary for FGD4 Gene

 FGD4 (FYVE, RhoGEF And PH Domain Containing 4) is a Protein Coding gene.
-Diseases associated with FGD4 include charcot-marie-tooth disease, type 4h and sensory peripheral neuropathy.
-Among its related pathways are Signaling by FGFR and Signaling by GPCR.
-GO annotations related to this gene include phospholipid binding and guanyl-nucleotide exchange factor activity.
+Diseases associated with FGD4 include Charcot-Marie-Tooth Disease, Type 4H and Neuropathy, Congenital Hypomyelinating, 1, Autosomal Recessive.
+Among its related pathways are p75 NTR receptor-mediated signalling and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include actin binding and Rho guanyl-nucleotide exchange factor activity.
 An important paralog of this gene is FGD1.